Latest Missouri Odds: College Basketball, College Football and More

 Types of Bets You Can Place on the Mizzou Tigers

-When sports betting goes live in MO, you'll be able to place all sorts of bets on Mizzou and college football in general.
+Sports betting is live in MO, and now you're able to place all sorts of bets on Mizzou and college football in general.
 This includes:

 Can I Bet on Missouri Tiger Player Props in MO?

-As of now, Missouri’s betting laws don’t appear to restrict college football player props once sports betting launches in December.
+As of now, Missouri’s betting laws don’t appear to restrict college football player props.
 However, this could change, so it’s worth keeping an eye on any updates to the rules.

 Promos for Betting on Mizzou Tigers Sports